 Overview of European Causeway and European Highlander

-Designed by Danish naval architects Knud E Hansen and built by Mitsubishi Heavy Industries at Shimonoseki in Southern Japan, EUROPEAN CAUSEWAY and EUROPEAN HIGHLANDER are the first and third of a series of 3 vessels (the second, EUROPEAN AMBASSADOR, later became STENA NORDICA), built for P&O Irish Sea (now part of P&O Ferries).
-They operate the Larne to Cairnryan service together for P&O Ferries, and are the first purpose-built vessels to operate on the service which has previously only had vessels repurposed from other routes.
+Designed by Danish naval architects Knud E Hansen and built by Mitsubishi Heavy Industries (MHI) at Shimonoseki in Southern Japan, EUROPEAN CAUSEWAY and EUROPEAN HIGHLANDER are the first and third of a series of 3 vessels (the second, EUROPEAN AMBASSADOR, later became STENA NORDICA), built for P&O Irish Sea (now part of P&O Ferries).
+They operate the Larne to Cairnryan service together for P&O Ferries and are the first purpose-built vessels to operate on the service.
+Previously the route only had vessels cascaded from other routes.

 The “other” part-sister

 The second (and largest) of the series of three vessels operated for Stena Line between Dublin and Holyhead until the start of 2015 as the STENA NORDICA, having previously operated the unsuccessful Dublin – Mostyn route for P&O until 2004 as EUROPEAN AMBASSADOR as well as Dublin-Liverpool and Rosslare to Cherbourg before a spell with Stena Line in Scandinavia.
 At the end of March 2015 having been replaced at Dublin by STENA SUPERFAST X, STENA NORDICA began a charter for DFDS on the English Channel, and so again became the only vessel of the series not to operate on Irish Sea services.
 She is currently back with Stena operating in the Baltic Sea following a spell as the refit relief vessel for Stena Line’s Irish Sea services in early 2017.